Chief Executive Officers in Private Equity Sponsored Companies

 “CEOs need to do two things well to be successful in the long-term: run their operations efficiently and deploy the cash generated by those operations.
 Capital allocation is essentially investment and, as a result, CEOs working with their Boards need to be both capital allocators and investors.
 While CEOs have a wide range of responsibilities, this one just might be the most important of all.”

-– Will Thorndike, Managing Partner, Housatonic Partners and Author “The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success.
+Will Thorndike, Managing Partner, Housatonic Partners and Author “The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success.

-Grasp the Value Drives
+Grasps the Value Drivers

 The CEO is crystal clear regarding what drives value in the business and is crisp in communicating areas that require strategic and operational focus.